wkumari/draft-wkumari-capport-icmp-unreach/README.md

 Internet-Draft     draft-wkumari-capport-icmp-unreach     September 2016

+2.3.
+Validity

+   The Validity time, in seconds, that this result should be considered valid (and the OS should not attempt to access the same resource in the meantime).

         0                   1                   2                   3
         0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1
        +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+